-Select GEN1 to enable PCI-Exp Generation 1 support for Port 1A.
-Select GEN2 to enable PCI-Exp Generation 2 support for Port 1A.
-Select GEN3 to enable PCI-Exp Generation 3 support for Port 1A.
+Select GEN1 to enable PCI-Exp Generation 1 support for the above port.
+Select GEN2 to enable PCI-Exp Generation 2 support for the above port.
+Select GEN3 to enable PCI-Exp Generation 3 support for the above Port.
 The options are GEN1, GEN2, and GEN3.